 - If you do not require VTL integration then the 12 FC ports can be replaced with 12 x 10GbE ports at the time of the InfiniGuard order.
-Additionally, you will need to run an additional 24 x 10Gb Ethernet cables for TCP/IP data & replication support for the InfiniGuard (8 per DDE).
+Additionally, you will need to run an additional 24 x 10Gb Ethernet cables for TCP/IP data & replication support for the InfiniGuard system.

 Notes on Networking Flexibility:

-If data ingest and replication can be managed from the same networks, it is possible to configure LACP bonds across all 12 ports on each of the DDEs
+If data ingest and replication can be managed from the same networks, it is possible to configure LACP bonds across all 12 ports on the InfiniGuard system.

 - All of the ports will be used for all of the needs: Ingest, Restores and Replication.